datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 ```

 `@part1`
-Benchmarking a model corresponds to building a model that would predict the output in the absence of input features.
+You compare your base model's performance with that of a model that predicts the output without the help of input features.

-The performance of this model, a stupid model, represents the best a model can do in predicting the output without the help of input features.
+Any machine learning model you build should do better than this stupid model.
+This is how you benchmark your model.

 `@script`